JeschkeLab/DeerLab/docsrc/source/api/fitparamodel.rst

 			fit = fitparamodel({S1,S2,S3},{K1,K2,K3},r,L,'tikhonov',a,'GlobalWeights',[0.1 0.6 0.3]])

 - ``'TolFun'`` -  Optimizer tolerance value
     Optimizer function tolerance.
-The solver stops once the regularization functional evaluation reaches a value lower than this tolerance.
+The solver stops once the fitting functional evaluation reaches a value lower than this tolerance.
 Lower values increase the precision of the result, albeit at the cost of longer computation times.

     *Default:* ``1e-9``